Clarence General Manager

 1. Extensive experience and demonstrated competence at a senior management level in a substantial and complex organisation engaged in service delivery, preferably in a health care environment and/or relevant tertiary qualifications in a health management related field.

-2. Proven capacity to work cooperatively with other staff, practitioners and support teams in a complex multidisciplinary team environment.
+2. Proven capacity to work co-operatively with other staff and practitioners and support teams in a complex multidisciplinary team environment.

 3. Demonstrated high level interpersonal and communication skills; including demonstrated highly developed problem solving, negotiation and analytical skills.